ramsesdiaz/MODULE_5/README.md

 ## Project: Will Customer Accept the Cupon?

 ### Executive Summary
 This project analyzes a dataset containing survey responses regarding whether a driver would accept various coupons (i.e. Bars, Coffee Houses, Carry Away, Cheap Restaurants and Expensive Restaurants) based on their current context (i.e. destination, passanger, weather, temperature, time, gender, age and expiration).
+The plots of choice for this analysis are based on the fact survey data is almost all categorical (i.e. text labels like "Sunny", "10AM", "Student"), therefore, scatter plots or histrograms would not have been very useful.

 ### Key Findings on "Coffee House" Coupons